PascalPflaum/uberObjects/README.md

 **callback** Function to test for each element.

 * **currentValue** The current element being processed in the object.
-* **index** The index of the current element being processed in the object.
+* **** The  of the current element being processed in the object.
 * **object** The object Object.reduce was called upon.

 **thisArg** Object to use as this when executing callback.

 ### Description

 Object.some executes the callback function once for each element present in the object until it finds one where callback returns a true value.
 If such an element is found, some immediately returns true.
-Otherwise, some returns false. callback is not invoked for indexes which have been deleted.
-If an existing, unvisited element of the object is changed by callback, its value passed to the visiting callback will be the value at the time that some visits that element's index; elements that are deleted are not visited.
+Otherwise, some returns false. callback is not invoked for es which have been deleted.
+If an existing, unvisited element of the object is changed by callback, its value passed to the visiting callback will be the value at the time that some visits that element's ; elements that are deleted are not visited.

 If a thisArg parameter is provided to some, it will be passed to callback when invoked, for use as its this value.
 Otherwise, the value undefined will be passed for use as its this value.
 The this value ultimately observable by callback is determined according to the usual rules for determining the this seen by a function.